Code-Institute-Submissions/Frenchisfun/README.md

 ### Updates

+09/09/20

+Changed styling on boxStyleFrench and boxStyleEnglish.
+Media query is now min-width not max width.

+07/09/20

+Some code cleanup.
+Replaced button onClicks with Jquery click functions.
+Color shceme updated.
+Styling updates.
+Textarea boxes now take up more row space elementing the gap that existed in the middle of the page.
+Padding also reduced.
+Heading redesigned to fix the counter and name display issue that was present on mobile/tablet views.

+06/09/20

+Validation for welcome modal updated.
+Text now appears on the modal when form is left blank.
+Alert no longer appears.

 04/09/20
 - Added modal for counter reaching zero
 - On successful word matches buttons now change to green and fade out.